 Explain the threshold for documenting licensee- and NRC-identified issues in NRC inspection reports.

+Define inspection working files and indicate what should be captured in ADAMS, ultimately destroyed, or referenced in the inspection report.

 TASKS: 1.
 Locate and read the various guidance for documenting inspection findings.
 The necessary information will be contained in NRC manual chapters and regional or office instructions.